cgwire/kitsu/docs/getting-started-production/README.md

 ![Production Schedule unfold task type](../img/getting-started/production_schedule_unfold.png)

-You can set the start and end date the same way than for the task type.
+You can set the start and end date the same way as for the task type.
 You can define the work period for all the asset types.

 ![Production Schedule task type asset](../img/getting-started/production_schedule_task_type_detail.png)